Special Unitary Parameterized Estimators of Rotation: Introduction

 \subsection{Wahba's Problem}

-Wahba's problem is a fundamental problem in attitude estimation introduced in 1965 by its namesake Grace Wahba~\cite{Wahba}.
+Wahba's problem~\citep{Wahba} is a fundamental problem in attitude estimation.
 The task refers to the process of determining the orientation of a target coordinate frame relative to a reference coordinate frame based on 3D unit vector observations.
-More formally, it is phrased as seeking the optimal rotation matrix $\mathbf{R}$ that minimizes the following loss:
+More formally, it is phrased as seeking the optimal rotation matrix $\mathbf{R}$ minimizing the following loss:

 where $\mathbf{a}_{i}$ are the reference frame observations, $\mathbf{b}_{i}$ are the corresponding target frame observations, and $w_{i}$ are the real positive weights for each observation pair.
 The problem can be solved analytically by finding the nearest special orthogonal matrix (in a Frobenius sense) to the matrix $\mathbf{B}$ below: